caikit/website/docs/architecture_layers.md

 ### Caikit NLP

-The `caikit-nlp` project provides a [Dockerfile](https://github.com/caikit/caikit-nlp/blob/main/Dockerfile) that builds an image which can be launched to start the `caikit.runtime` server(s) with the `caikit_nlp` modules configured.
+The `caikit-nlp` project provides a [Dockerfile](https://github.com/caikit/caikit-nlp/blob/main/Dockerfile) that builds an image that can be launched to start the `caikit.runtime` server(s) with the `caikit_nlp` modules configured.

 ### Caikit TGIS Serving